 Many people think cordovan refers to the color only, but cordovan also refers to horse leather made from the hide over the horse butt.
 The upper for this boot is both Cordovan leather and partly Cordovan in color.

-I have made some boots and shoes in a similar style, but my client had some ideas of his own about combining the two styles.
+I have made some boots and shoes in a similar style, but my client had ideas of his own about combining the two styles.
 We worked together to adjust the look to his preferences.
-I made some designs for his review.
-He made some suggestions and I made some revisions.
+I made designs for his review.
+He made suggestions and I made revisions.
 It was a fruitful collaboration, which resulted in, I believe, a very tasteful design.

 Oh yeah, he also wanted to mount some sophisticated clipless pedal cleats to these boots.
 He didn’t want them too stiff such that walking would be difficult or too soft such that the pedals pushed into the boots.
 Of course the cleats needed to be recessed so as not to scrape the ground while walking.
 That engineering on that part was all me and I enjoyed it thoroughly.